Ameren Illinois' Power Smart Pricing

 On standard bills, the Transmission Service Charge is based on total kWhs used.
 For PSP customers, the Transmission Service Charge is based on their individual use during the system peak hour, or one hour in the billing cycle in which electricity demand was highest across all Ameren Illinois territory.

-The Transmission Service Charge for PSP customers could be higher or lower than for customers on standard rates.
 You can reduce your Transmission Service Charge by using energy wisely when electricity demand and prices are high.